Ron & Tammy: Part Two: Plot

-Ron's (Nick Offerman) ex-wife Tammy (Megan Mullally) continues her efforts to sabotage his life, but the normally susceptible Ron easily resists her seductions because he is now in a solid relationship with Tom's (Aziz Ansari) ex-wife Wendy (Jama Williamson), much to Tom's jealousy.
-Later, however, Wendy and Ron break up after she announces she is moving back to Canada.
-Meanwhile, Leslie (Amy Poehler) and the parks department throw a party for the Pawnee police department, where they hope to ask them to provide security for the upcoming Harvest Festival.
-During the party, Ben (Adam Scott) awkwardly fails to get Chief Trumple's (Eric Pierpoint) favor.
+Ron's ex-wife Tammy continues her efforts to sabotage his life, but the normally susceptible Ron easily resists her seductions because he is now in a solid relationship with Tom's ex-wife Wendy, much to Tom's jealousy.
+Later, however, Wendy tells Ron that she plans to move back to Canada to look after her aging parents; since Ron is unwilling to go with her, they break up.
+Meanwhile, Leslie and the parks department throw a party for the Pawnee police department, where they hope to ask them to provide security for the upcoming Harvest Festival.
+During the party, Ben awkwardly fails to get Chief Trumple's favor.
 Tom, unaware of Ron and Wendy's breakup, arrives at the party with Tammy to make him jealous.
 After bickering loudly, Ron and Tammy both decide to leave the party together to talk and try to make amends.
 However, a night filled with drunken sex and mayhem ensues, ending with the two getting remarried and ending up in jail.

 After getting Ron released, the parks department holds an intervention for him about Tammy, even playing a previously recorded tape of Ron warning himself to stay away from her.
 Ron ignores the warnings and prepares to take Tammy to his cabin for a sex-filled honeymoon after her bridal shower.
 Leslie blames Tom for the dilemma and, although he initially claims to be unfazed, Tom later arrives at the bridal shower to stop Ron from going on the honeymoon.
-He reveals the whole marriage is a ploy by Tammy to once again make him miserable.
-Tammy attacks and mercilessly beats Tom, prompting Ron to remember what a monster she truly is and dump her.
-He literally carries Tom away, and the two later make amends.
+Tom reveals that Tammy only agreed to be his date at the party to make Ron miserable.
+Tammy mercilessly attacks Tom, prompting Ron to remember what a monster she truly is.
+Ron picks Tom up and carries him away, and the two later make amends.
 Despite the bad impression he made the day before, Ben asks Trumple for the Harvest Festival favor.
-The chief unconditionally agrees out of respect for Leslie, who he said always helps everyone, and because Leslie once dated his friend Dave (Louis C.K.).
+The chief unconditionally agrees out of respect for Leslie, who he said always helps everyone, and because Leslie once dated his friend Dave.
 Ben seems relieved Leslie and Dave are no longer together, and he later asks Leslie out to eat.